robb-j/goldiprox/README.md

 From the requester's perspective they won't see `s3.r0b.io` as the request is proxied by the server instead.

+The next feature is that these routes can be dynamically generated.
+Goldiproxy can periodically fetch the routes from an external HTTP endpoint to let them change on demand to do cool and interesting things.

 ## Configuration

-Run Goldiprox with a JSON configuration, `config.json` which is an array of the routes described above.
-You can also specify an `endpoint`, which goldiprox will use the fetch more routes and merge them with the statically defined routes, both `routes` and `endpoint` are optional so you can set one both or neither.
+Run Goldiprox with a JSON configuration, `config.json`, which is an array of the `routes`, as described above.
+You can also specify an `endpoint` which goldiprox will use to periodically fetch routes and merge them with the static `routes`, both `routes` and `endpoint` are optional so you can set one, both or neither.
-Although neither would be a pretty boring server.
+Although setting neither would be a pretty boring server.

 ```json
 {